-When parents first get involved in special education, and even over time, the whole process can seem incredibly intimidating.
-With a little understanding and preparation, parents can handle their child’s special education IEP (Individualized Education Program) team meetings better and can improve their child’s education.
+Special education is intimidating for new parents and experienced ones.
+With a little additional knowledge and preparation, parents can handle a student special education IEP (Individualized Education Program) meeting better and can improve the student’s education.

-Here are some steps you can take to lessen the discomfort:
+Here are some steps parents can take to lessen the discomfort:

-1) Request all assessments/reports which will be reviewed IN ADVANCE of the IEP meeting.
+1) Request copies of all student assessments/reports which will be reviewed IN ADVANCE of the IEP meeting.
 Usually, unless a parent requests these be provided pre-meeting, they will not be provided until the IEP meeting.

-2) Review all assessments BEFORE the IEP meeting, and write down any questions, corrections, and/or objections.
+2) Review all student assessments BEFORE the IEP meeting, and write down any questions, corrections, and/or objections.

-3) Make a list of issues your child is having at school such as: cannot complete work, does not turn in homework, fails all tests, does not write down assignments, cannot read, behavior issues, etc.
+3) Make a list of issues the student is having at school such as: student cannot complete work, does not turn in homework, fails all tests, does not write down assignments, cannot read, has behavior issues, etc.

-4) Add to this list your requests, such as resource class support in English, handwriting help, weekly emailed list of upcoming assignments, extended time on tests, paraprofessional (aide), etc.
+4) Write a list of requests and student needs for the student’s IEP team, such as resource class support in English, handwriting help with a speech therapist, weekly emailed list of upcoming assignments, extended time on tests, paraprofessional (aide), etc.

-5) Provide this list in advance of the meeting to the individual who is in charge of the IEP meeting.
-Then, you can go over your list at the meeting and see what they say.
+5) Provide the student needs list in advance of the IEP meeting to the coordinator of the IEP meeting.
+Then, a parent can go over their list at the IEP meeting and see what the IEP team says.

 6) Provide notice you will record the meeting at least 24 hours in advance.

-7) Don’t go alone.
-Both parents should attend, with any family members who may be helpful, and any outside providers (e.g. tutors) you might have to provide information.
-You can also bring an attorney if you so desire with advanced notice.
+7) Don’t go to an IEP alone alone.
+Both parents should attend the student’s IEP, with any family members who may be helpful, and any outside providers (e.g. tutors) who may need to provide information.
+Parents can also bring an attorney, with advanced notice.

-8) Bring reports from outside sources, if you have them, such as an outside psychological report, eye exam report, etc.
+8) Bring reports from outside sources, such as an outside psychological report, eye exam report, etc. if they exist.

-8) Don’t bring the student to the IEP meeting.
-Often the “team” wants the child to attend.
-Unless they are approaching adulthood, don’t have them attend.
+8) Don’t bring the student to the IEP meeting unless they are seventeen.
+Often the “team” wants the student to attend.
+Unless they are approaching adulthood, it is often rough on a student to hear all their alleged issues.
+Don’t have them attend.

-10) Take the IEP document home to read it over at your leisure prior to signing.
+10) Take a copy of the proposed student IEP Plan home to read it over prior to signing.

-11) Don’t forget your POWER to decide.
-You have the power to reject anything the IEP says.
-You do not have to sign the IEP.
-You can accept part, but not all of the IEP.
+11) Don’t forget the parent has the POWER to decide.
+Parents have the power to reject anything the IEP says.
+Parents do not have to sign any proposed IEP and can accept part, but not all of the IEP.

 Education Attorney for Students